 Material Safety Data Sheets and CLP labelling information for wax melts

 Wax melts are considered to be mixtures under both REACH and CLP as they are blends of wax, fragrances and possibly colourants.
-The duties that apply to small scale home-based suppliers are the same as larger scale suppliers and industry are as follows...
+The duties that apply to small scale home-based suppliers are the same as larger scale suppliers, and are as follows...

 When businesses are considering what information should be on a label or whether one is in fact needed, the requirements are very much dependent of the substances used in the wax melts and their respective hazard classification.
 This has to be determined separately for each of our wax melt formulations individually, as they will each have different ‘ingredients’.
 The main concern for wax melts is likely to come from the fragrances used.
 In particular, a number of common fragrances containing essential oils are classified as ‘sensitisers’ (i.e., they can cause allergic reactions) and this can manifest at very low concentrations.
 For mixtures containing substances that are classified as sensitisers at a concentration of 0.1% or above, there will generally be a requirement to include some information about this hazard on the label of the product.
 For example, you may have noticed the use of the statement 'Contains (Name of sensitising substance) listed on some of our labels.
 Or "May produce an allergic reaction".
 Such a statement serves to warn our customers who are already sensitised to a particular substance.
 If a sensitising substance was present at higher concentrations (generally higher than 1%) the entire mixture would be classified as a sensitiser and would need to carry a pictogram (e.g., the exclamation mark symbol), a hazard statement (e.g., May cause an allergic skin reaction) and precautionary statements about safe use.
 If you are confused about any of our packaging symbols or labels, or have any questions about them, please feel free to get in touch using our email firstname.lastname@example.org